 We've been in business since November 2011.
 We started with a single colocation server and we progressively scaled to hundreds of high-end servers in multiple datacenter facilities.
 Although we host most servers from the United States, our headquarter and staff are located in Canada.

 We own all servers offered.
-We do not lease, rent or resell anyone else's servers (unless we are specially requested to do so by our customer).
+We do not lease, rent or resell anyone else's servers.
 We own all access and distribution layer network equipment connecting our servers.
-We own all IP addresses assigned to our customers.
-We are a member of both ARIN and RIPE.
-We currently own and manage over 20,000 IP addresses.
+We own all IP addresses assigned to our customers (other than those imported by clients).
 We do not own the datacenter facilities we operate from.
 We rent colocation space and we leverage the datacenters' remote hands services and NOC.

 We can install any custom or off-the-shelf operating system provided that it is freely available for download or provided an ISO from you.
 This includes all Linux variants, Windows Server, VMware ESXi, etc. You are also welcome to install your own operating system yourself using the IPMI remote console of your server.